Saskatchewan Highway 3: Route description

 The City of Northern Lights, Melfort is home to 5,192.
-The Agriculture Melfort Research Station is centered here along with many other agriculturally based industries.
+The Agriculture Melfort Research Station is centred here along with many other agriculturally based industries.
 The Tiger Hills Uplands ecozone provides rich soil to grow a diversity of crops.
 The concurrency of Hwy 3 and Hwy 6 is a 3.3 km long concurrency at the Hwy 41 junction.
 Hwy 3 continues due east from Melfort.
 The town of Star City is north of the Hwy 681 junction.
 The village of Valparaiso, one of the few Spanish settlements of the province is just north of Hwy 3.
 The town of Tisdale, is surrounded by lakes Barrier Lake, Marean Lake, Tobin Lake, and Greenwater Lake Provincial Park.
 Agriculture and manufacturing are the dominant industries in the area.
-Besides the major provincial highways 35 and Hwy 3, both the Canadian National Railway (CNR) and the Canadian Pacific Railway (CPR) serve this town.
+Besides the major provincial Highways 35 and 3, both the Canadian National Railway (CNR) and the Canadian Pacific Railway (CPR) serve this town.
 Over 11,000 vehicles per day travel the two highways through Tisdale.
 At the intersection of Hwy 35 and 3 is the world's largest honey bee at 6 ft high.

 Hwy 3 continues due east until the junction with Hwy 23 at the hamlet of Crooked River.
 The Hwy 23 concurrency is 3.3 km in a north north east direction.
 At the end of the concurrency Hwy 3 continues due east.
 The hamlet of Peesane is located at the beginning of the Hwy 679 concurrency which is 0.8 km in length.
 Mistatim a village which is Proud of its Past ..... and Planning for its Future, has an economy based on agricultural mixed farming, hunting trapping and forestry.
 Mistatim is located south of the Pasquia Forest Reserve, and north of the Porcupine Forest Reserve.
 The EDEN Regional Economic Development Authority (REDA) encourages tourism, investment, economic and recreational activities in the area.